stouffer/EvoGeoModules/manuscript/manuscript.md

 relationship between the frequency of interaction and its overall importance for phylogenetic matching (interactions with a strong phylogenetic signal happen more often).
-On the contrary, if local assembly proceeds largely independently from the co-evolutionary history, the relative level of phylogenetic matching in local networks should be the same as in the regional networks (through a sampling effect from the distribution of interaction-level contribution to cophylogenetic matching), but the frequency of interactions should bear no relationship to their importance in overall matching.
+On the contrary, if local assembly proceeds largely independently from the coevolutionary history, the relative level of phylogenetic matching in local networks should be the same as in the regional networks (through a sampling effect from the distribution of interaction-level contribution to co-phylogenetic matching), but the frequency of interactions should bear no relationship to their importance in overall matching.

 ## Local and regional scale networks show no co-phylogenetic matching

-As host-macroparasite interactions are hypothesized to be ecologically constrained, as a result of their being evolutionary conserved [@comb01pee], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
+As host-macroparasite interactions are hypothesized to be ecologically constrained due to their being evolutionary conserved [@comb01pee], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
 Of course, if ecological mechanisms (such as filtering) reduce co-phylogenetic matching, we should detect this signal at the